lyteword/chspurgeon-tod/volume-3/psalm-78.md

 1\. *Christ himself.* Some have noted a shadow both of his *Deity* and *humanity.* There was a *fiery brightness* in the clouds, which yet was but a dark shadow of the glory of his Deity, which was often in vision so represented; but his divine nature was veiled and over clouded by his human, as in this shadow there was a pillar of *cloud* as well as *fire.* In Re 10:1 Christ is represented as *clothed with a cloud, and his feet as pillars of fire;* expressions notably answering this ancient type and shadow.

-2\.It holds forth something of the *benefits* of Christ.
+2\.
+It holds forth something of the *benefits* of Christ.
 What benefits had they from this pillar of fire and cloud?
 They had three: (1) Light and direction.
 (2) Defence and protection.
 (3) Ornament and glory.
 All which we have in a higher manner in Christ by the gospel.

-3\.It figured also the *ordinances,* and his presence in and with them; for the ordinances are the outward and visible tokens of God's presence with his people, as this fiery pillar was of old.
+3\.
+It figured also the *ordinances,* and his presence in and with them; for the ordinances are the outward and visible tokens of God's presence with his people, as this fiery pillar was of old.
 And, therefore, when the Tabernacle was made and set up, *it rested upon the Tabernacle,* Ex 40:38.
 There be some duties are secret, which the world sees not, nor may see; as alms deeds and personal and secret prayer.
 But the *ordinances* of institution are things that ought to be practised with all the publickness that may be: they are outward and visible tokens of God's presence, particularly that great ordinance of *baptism,* as in 1Co 10:2.
 The cloud, it seems, had a refreshing moisture in it, to shade, refresh, and cool them from the burning heat; and they were bedewed (Rather *"baptised"* in it, as Paul puts it in 1Co 10:2) with it, as we are with the water of baptism; whereby this legal cloud became a type of gospel baptism.
 And so you see how it represented something of *Christ himself,* and something of his *benefits,* and something of all his *ordinances* under the New Testament. *—Samuel Mather.*

 **Verse 14.** *All the night.* We need not dwell long upon the thought of what this *all* was to the Israelites.
 In night *marchings,* and night restings, it was very precious; whether they were in motion or at rest, it was alike needed, alike good.
 This light of fire, unless continuous, would have been of comparatively little worth.
 Were it suddenly extinguished as they marched, all Israel would have been plunged into confusion and dismay; the quenching of the light would have changed into a disordered rabble, the marshalled host. *Philip Bennett Power, in "Breviates: or Short Texts and Their Teachings."*